 Dr Matic has a strong interest in improving the health outcomes of Aboriginal and Torres Strait Islander people and is the Australian College of Rural and Remote Medicine’s nominee to the NQPHN Board.
 When not working Dr Matic enjoys cycling, reading and travelling.

-Sue is the Chief Executive Officer of Gurriny Yealamucka Health Service, a community-based health organisation that delivers holistic health care to the people of Yarrabah, an Aboriginal community near Cairns.
+Sue is the Chief Executive of Gurriny Yealamucka Health Service, a community-based health organisation that delivers holistic primary health care to the people of Yarrabah, an Aboriginal community near Cairns.

 During her time as CEO, Sue has led the drive for the transfer of responsibility for delivering primary healthcare services from the Queensland Government to Gurriny Yealamucka, a first in Queensland, with Gurriny now looking after all primary healthcare services in the community, including women’s and maternal health, sexual health, chronic disease, and social and emotional wellbeing.